geoffryan/hydro1d/README.md

 To install, just type `make`!

+## Running ##

+`Hydro1D` takes a single command line argument: a parameter file with the desired setup specified.
+Sample parameter files are included in `parfiles/`.
+To run the cartesian isentropic wave example, from the project directory run:

+    $ bin/hydro1d parfiles/isentrope.par

 ### Visualization Requirements ###

 Some simple python visualization scripts are included in `vis/`.
 They require `numpy` and `matplotlib` python libraries to function correctly.

+## Code Structure ##

+The `Hydro1D` executable lives in `bin/`.
+Source code is contained in `src/`.
+Sample parameter files are in `parfiles/` and visualization scripts in `vis/`.